 How TDEC is Leading by Example

-First, OPSP created informational signage that addresses environmental issues of concern determined by surveying staff.
+First, OSP created informational signage that addresses environmental issues of concern determined by surveying staff.
 Because most EFO buildings are leased by a private entity, the only control over energy consumption, water use, and food waste are in individual practices by TDEC employees.
 Therefore, signage topics were designed to show employees what they can do to address these issues on a personal level in which they could apply at home and in the workplace.
 The signage created discusses the benefits of water conservation, reducing energy consumption, and reducing food waste.

 The final part of this program was the installation of “Green Cubes” at each EFO.
-OPSP created a Green Cube kit to use as a reference and provided the materials and training to the EFO staff necessary to operate the Green Cube.
-The Green Cube consists of five labeled containers to collect, recycle, and/or repurpose items that are traditionally difficult to recycle: electronics, batteries, ink toner, office supplies, and items that are unwanted but still have a useful purpose.
+OSP created a Green Cube kit to use as a reference and provided the materials and training to the EFO staff necessary to operate the Green Cube.
+The Green Cube consists of five labeled containers to collect, recycle, and/or repurpose items that are traditionally difficult to recycle: electronics, batteries, ink toner, office supplies, and other items that are unwanted but still have a useful purpose.
 In addition to the containers, a separate area was designated as a book exchange for employees to share and trade reading material.
-After installing the containers and signage, OPSP provided the EFO with a Standard Operating Procedure document for Green Cube maintenance and guidelines to improve Green Cube utilization by EFO staff.
+After installing the containers and signage, OSP provided the EFO with a Standard Operating Procedure document for Green Cube maintenance and guidelines to improve Green Cube utilization by EFO staff.

 TDEC chooses to support local non-profits, businesses, and organizations when searching for outside vendors and uses for their miscellaneous recyclables.
 A list of local organizations supported through TDEC’s Green Cube collections is listed below.

 |Turnip Green Creative Reuse||Office Supplies, Miscellaneous Items|

 |Tri-Star Recycling||CDs, Ink Cartridges, Small Electronics|